 The standard advice is to shoot for about six months of living expenses.
 I think that’s fair, especially if you have two incomes in the home and your jobs are fairly stable.
-Know your risk though and make sure your emergency fund is big enough based on you.
+Know your risk, though, and make sure your emergency fund is big enough based on your personal situation.

 If you’re looking for a place to open up an emergency fund, look no further than an online savings account.

 Life is limited.
 That’s why there’s life insurance.
 It’s not a fun fact to face, but it’s a reality we all need to prepare for now.
 Preparing will give you peace of mind and make it easier for your loved ones.
 Buying term life insurance is a fantastic use of your tax return.